ocp-hm-openbmc-opf-ami/meta-common/README.md

 releases.
 Each release will be provided as a single squashed commit.
 The compatible version of the [Linux Foundation (LF) OpenBMC repo][1] will be included in each commit message.

+## Important Information
+- After Stable release features migrated into the main branch, the tag "OneTree-X.X" is created in the main repositories.
+The tag is just providing the information "when the milestone New feature/feature enhancement migration Finished" Only.
+The latest main branch always provides the latest Bug fixed and Feature enhancement. **Please take the latest main Branch for the project development.**

 ## How to build Intel-BMC
 1. `git clone` the [LF OpenBMC repo][1] into a folder named `openbmc-openbmc`